-- Quizzes: A student who needs a makeup for an online quiz should submit an academic consideration and email the instructor right away.
-Only the academic considerations that covers the closing date of an online quiz will be accepted as an excuse for missing the quiz. - If we receive the confirmation from academic counseling before the release of solutions of the quiz, an extension of maximum of 48 hours will be given for this particular quiz.
-In cases where an extension cannot be granted, e.g. if an academic consideration is granted for the closing date of the last quiz or if the confirmation from the academic counseling unit is received after the release of the solutions of a quiz, the weight of the quiz will be transferred to other quizzes. - Term Tests: If you missed a term test due to any circumstance list above, you must provide an academic consideration covering the date of the test.
-Makeup examinations for the term tests will be available to those who gain accommodation.
-A makeup test is anticipated to be provided in the week following the term test. - In cases where a student misses to take a term test and the makeup test and can provide an academic consideration for both of these absences, the weight of that term test will be transferred to the final exam. - Absences from Final Examinations: If you miss the Final Exam, please contact the Academic Counselling office of your Faculty of Registration as soon as you are able to do so.
+- Medical cases: A student who misses an online quiz due to a medical reason must contact the Academic Counseling Office of the Faculty of Registration immediately and request academic consideration covering the quiz closing date.
+If academic consideration is granted, either the quiz will be extended by 48 hours or the weight of the quiz will be transferred to other quizzes. - Non-medical cases: Considering that each online quiz is worth only 2% (less than 10%) of your grade, the academic counseling units cannot offer academic consideration for absences due to non-medical reasons.
+There is no guarantee that you will be accommodated for a missed quiz for reasons other than medical due to the fact that we will drop the lowest quiz mark and the quizzes will be open for 6 days.
+We will dismiss excuses like "I forgot the deadline", "my computer died last night", and "my internet disconnected half an hour before the deadline".
+Any other extenuating circumstances should be discussed with your instructor, however, it is entirely up to your instructor to decide. - Midterm Tests: If you missed a midterm test due to any circumstance listed above, you must provide an academic consideration covering the date of the test.
+Makeup examinations for the midterm tests will be available to those who are granted an academic consideration.
+A makeup test is anticipated to be provided in the week following the test date. - In cases where a student misses to take a midterm test and the makeup test and can provide an academic consideration for both of these absences, the weight of the test will be transferred to the final exam. - Absences from Final Examinations: If you miss the Final Exam, please contact the Academic Counseling office of your Faculty of Registration as soon as you are able to do so.
 They will assess your eligibility to write the Special Examination (the name given by the University to a makeup Final Exam).
-You may also be eligible to write the Special Exam if you are in a "Multiple Exam Situation" (e.g., more than 2 exams in 23-hour period, more than 3 exams in a 47-hour period). - If a student fails to write a scheduled Special Examination, the date of the next Special Examination (if granted) normally will be the scheduled date for the final exam the next time this course is offered.
+You may also be eligible to write the Special Exam if you are in a "Multiple Exam Situation" (e.g., more than 2 exams in 23-hour period, more than 3 exams in a 47-hour period).

+If a student fails to write a scheduled Special Examination, the date of the next Special Examination (if granted) normally will be the scheduled date for the final exam the next time this course is offered.
 The maximum course load for that term will be reduced by the credit of the course(s) for which the final examination has been deferred.
 See the Academic Calendar for details (under Special Examinations).